binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 and witnessing how the parser deals with the data.

-There are a number of XML attack categories exploitable via injection that target weaknesses such as:

-Adam Bell also presented on the following XML Injection attack types at the [OWASP New Zealand Day](https://www.owasp.org/index.php/OWASP_New_Zealand_Day_2017#tab=Presentation_Schedule) conference in 2017 that I helped to run.
+There are a number of XML attack categories exploitable via injection that target weaknesses such as the following that Adam Bell presented on at the [OWASP New Zealand Day](https://www.owasp.org/index.php/OWASP_New_Zealand_Day_2017#tab=Presentation_Schedule) conference in 2017 that I helped to run.
 Adams talk was called: "XML Still Considered Dangerous:

 * Parameter expansion
 * XML External Entities (XXE)